Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 ## Azure Setup

-Provision an Azure CosmosDB account, in your subscription, which uses the Gremlin/Graph API.
+Provision an Azure Cosmos DB account, in your subscription, which uses the Gremlin/Graph API.

 Then create a new database in your CosmosDB Graph account, as shown below.
 Create a database named **dev** with a container named **npm**.